 Florida’s real estate market is in a state of constant new construction growth and existing home turnover the last several years.
-Whether building your dream home or purchasing an older home that has been listed on the market, possible indoor air quality concerns should be a major priority during your search.
+Whether building your dream home or purchasing an older home that has been listed on the market, possible indoor air quality concerns for homeowners in Florida should be a major priority during your search.
 Learn about how you can make sure your future home’s indoor air is safe and healthy by addressing these concerns BEFORE you buy.

 Opting to build a new home will provide you with the greatest opportunity to ensure your indoor air quality is healthy.
 During the past decade, home builders have documented a sharp increase in the number of buyers looking for Eco-friendly building materials.
 From cabinets to flooring, home buyers want to purchase materials that are sustainable for the environment and free of dangerous chemicals such as formaldehyde.